hawkticehurst/film-trends/README.md

 # Film Trends Across Time

-A data analysis project using character metadata and IMBD ratings to discover film trends over the last ~85 years.
+A data analysis project using character metadata and IMDb ratings to discover film trends over the last ~85 years.

 _Final project for CSE 160: Data Programming at the University of Washington (Winter 2017)._